Funaná: Characteristics

-That requires a good knowledge of popular culture and language, and that's why recent compositions, compositions from younger authors or compositions from authors with little contact with popular culture do not always use this poetry technique.
+Funaná requires a comprehensive knowledge of local culture and language.
+As a result, compositions from younger authors or compositions from authors with little contact with the local popular culture use less of this poetry technique.

 Concerning instrumentation, in its most traditional form, the funaná only uses the accordion and the ferrinho.
 With the stylization and electrification other instruments are used: the rhythm provided by the ferrinho is made on a drum set together with other percussion instruments (a shaker or a cabasa); the bass/accompaniment played on the accordion is replaced by a bass guitar and an electric guitar; the melody played on the accordion is replaced by a synthesizer.
 By the end of the 90's, there is a certain revival where the unplugged (acoustic) performances are sought after, in which electronic instruments are relegated in favor to authentic accordions and ferrinhos.

 As a dance

 As a dance, funaná is a couple dance, with the partners embracing each other with an arm while with the other arm they hold on the hands together.
 The dance is made through alternated quick and strong inflexions of each knee, marking the beats of the rhythm.
 In the more rural way of dancing, the bodies are slightly inclined to the front (having shoulder contact), and the feet lift off the ground.
 In the more urban way of dancing, more stylized, the bodies are more vertical (having chest contact), and the feet drag on the ground.